 Beginning in 2000 the DCIC has held an annual Poverty Forum to address the issues of the poor in our community and the ways in which faith leaders and local agencies can and do address the problem.
 In 2010 the Poverty Forum was held at Beulah Baptist Church.
 DCIC President, Theresa Giovanniello, led a panel discussion on advocating for the poor.

 The Dutchess County Interfaith Council Today

 Rev. Gail Burger became Executive Director of DCIC in 1991 when Martha Miller retired.
 Gail stayed with DCIC for 15 years, building on the foundations established years before.
 In 2005 the Council received a grant from the Dyson Foundation to fund a Plan for the Future of the organization.
-Ed Koziol, former Treasurer of the DCIC Board of Directors and current Executive Director of DCIC, is working with the Board of Directors to insure the success of that Plan.
+Ed Koziol, former Treasurer of the DCIC Board of Directors, became Executive Director in 2009 and stepped down in 2014.
+Our current Executive Director of DCIC, Clare J. Chapman is working with the Board of Directors to insure the success of that Plan.

 In 1976 the Dutchess County Interfaith Council moved its office from the United Way building in the City of Poughkeepsie where the Council of Churches’ office had been housed, to the Cunneen-Hackett Cultural Center at 9 Vassar Street.
 After four years at the Family Partnership Center at 29 N. Hamilton St., the DCIC office moved back to Cunneen-Hackett in the spring of 2011.